If Day: Events

 The simulation included 3,500 Canadian Army members, representing all of Winnipeg's units, making it the largest military exercise in Winnipeg to that point.
 The defending forces were commanded by Colonels E. A. Pridham and D. S. McKay.
 Troops were drawn from the Fifth Field Regiment, the Royal Winnipeg Rifles, the Winnipeg Grenadiers, the Queen's Own Cameron Highlanders of Canada, and a number of reserve and civilian groups.
 The 'Nazi' troops were volunteers from the Young Men's Board of Trade, using uniforms rented from Hollywood and with painted sabre scars on their faces.
-They were commanded by Erich von Neurenberg.
+They were commanded by Erich von Neuremburg.
 Approximately $3,000 was spent on the event.

 'Nazi' patrols in the city began before 5:30 am on 19 February.
 A radio announcer was detained and his microphone commandeered for radio broadcasts, beginning at 5:45 am.
 'Nazi' troops assembled on the west side of the city half an hour after the first patrols.
-Canadian troops were massed at Fort Osborne barracks and the Minto and Macgregor armouries at 6:30 am, and at 7:00 am air-raid sirens were sounded and a blackout ordered in preparation for the invasion.
+Canadian troops were massed at Fort Osborne barracks and the Minto and McGregor armouries at 6:30 am, and at 7:00 am air-raid sirens were sounded and a blackout ordered in preparation for the invasion.
 The aerial blitzkrieg began before 7 am with mock bombings.
 Beginning at 7:03 am, troops started their simulated attack on the city, which was defended by a small group of active and reserve troops assisted by local community groups.
 The defenders formed a perimeter around the industrial and downtown areas of the city, approximately 5 km from City Hall, retreating to a 3 km perimeter at 7:45.